What Is Vertigo And How Is It Treated In Chicago?

 - Swaying and being pushed around by an invisible force

-- Unbalanced like one side of the body feel heavier than the other
+- Feeling unbalanced like one side of the body feels heavier than the other

-- Pulled to one side or in on direction when trying to walk
+- Feeling pulled to one side or in one direction when trying to walk

 - Nausea and vomiting